WhatsApp Integration

 Cost: There is a cost associated with an WhatsApp Business API account.
 The current cost is:

-• $10 a month for a phone number from Echo - The phone number does not need to live in Echo if you have a phone number you already own and want to use (and you have access to receive calls or SMS from it).
+- $10 a month for a phone number from Echo - The phone number does not need to live in Echo if you have a phone number you already own and want to use (and you have access to receive calls or SMS from it).
 But if you do want to purchase a phone number through Echo that you'll use for your WhatsApp account, that phone number charge is a monthly fee of $10.00.
+(This phone number can also be used for regular vooice calls and SMS through Echo if desired, but is not necessary).

 User-Initiated Conversations Only: Businesses can only send messages to users who first initiated conversation with them by sending the business a message through WhatsApp.
 Except in the case of pre-determined and approved by Meta message templates.

-Message Templates: The thing about these pre-approved message templates is that Meta has designed the templates with businesses in mind that do order fulfillment, product purchase, Login Authorization, etc. Not with ministries in mind and how ministries communicate with people.
-We have not had any customers use message templates, and haven't really put it out there as an option because we don't think Meta will approve the kind of communication our ministry customers will want to use.
+Message Templates: The thing about these pre-approved message templates is that Meta has designed the templates with businesses in mind that do order fulfillment, product purchase, Login Authorization, etc. Not with ministries in mind and how ministries communicate with people so it may be difficult to get approved message templates from Meta.
+However, we do plan to add the option in the near future for our customers to try and use message templates.
+More information to come.

 Time Limits: Once a user sends in a message to your WhatsApp Business account, your business/ministry has 24 hours to send messages out to that user.
 After 24 hours, if the user hasn't sent you another message, you cannot send anything else out.
 The 24 hour window starts over each time the user sends in a message to your business.